gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

-1) Most of the item's in the list where a single token.
+1) Most of the item's in the list were a single token.

 As expected most of the item in the lists generated spanned just a single token, virtue of the large size of Gemma's vocabulary.